Tying the customer journey in insurance together: from onboarding to policy renewals

 What a digital journey in insurance should look like

 The key to a successful digital journey is a seamless experience that enables the customer to achieve their goals in real-time without delays and minimal interaction with a support agent.

-Experiences that used to be acceptable in the past, such as having to dial in and wait for 5 minutes on the line to submit a claim, are now having a negative effect on overall customer satisfaction levels.
+Experiences that used to be acceptable in the past, such as having to dial in and wait for five minutes on the line to submit a claim, are now harming overall customer satisfaction levels.